konklone/cdns-to-https/README.md

 Chrome maintains a list (also used by Firefox and Safari) of sites that come baked into the browser as Strict-Transport-enabled, meaning that even the first request is protected.

-In this way, CDNs can shift all **past, present, and future** users of their resources to all-HTTPS, all the time.
+In this way, CDNs can immediately shift all **past, present, and future** users of their resources to all-HTTPS, all the time.

 ## Public domain